Rush Limbo, the EIB network and the Limbo Institute for Advanced Conservative Studies.

 Most see Obama as a failure.

-Gotta take it.
+Got to take it.

-We got a brand new website, RushRevere.com has its own site now.
+RushRevere.com has its own site now.

-We've separated it from the two if by tea.com website.
+We've separated it from the 2ifbyt.com website.

 So the adventures of Rush Revere is finally moved up in the world.

-It's got its own site, RushRevere.com.
+It's got its own site, rushrevere.com.

-And it's you just go check it out.
+And it's, you just go check it out.

-And I so much on my mind here today, I forgot to mention that too, and I forgot to show the cover of the book uh until the nick of time.
+I forgot to mention that too, and I forgot to show the cover of the book until the nick of time.

-But it's RushRevere.com.
+But it's rushrevere.com.

 Now, one more thing about Panetta here.

-He said from the very beginning, I knew that Benghazi was a terrorist attack.
+He also is saying, when it was on MSNBC, I say with Andrew Mitchell, he said, from the very beginning, I knew that Benghazi was a terrorist attack.

-Said you wrote in the book that you disagreed with David Petraeus, who immediately after the fact told the situation rumor he thought it was a spontaneous demonstration outside the consulate.
+Henry Mitchell, NBC News, Washington said, you wrote in the book that you disagreed with David Petraeus, who immediately after the fact told the situation rumor he thought it was a spontaneous demonstration outside the consulate.

 Why did you disagree?